Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 Grease the inner surface of the sticks with the prepared filling.

-Bon Appetit!
+Bon appetit!

 Ingredients:

-"Crab coat":
+"crab coat":

-● 1 tooth of garlic (optional),
+● 1 clove garlic (optional),

-● 100 g of hard cheese,
+● 100 g hard cheese,

 ● vegetable oil for frying (I did not fry).